Fresh Off the Boat: Awards and nominations

-Controversy

-Constance Wu has claimed that one of the show's producers sexually harassed and intimidated her.

 Potential spinoff

 On June 17, 2020, ABC Entertainment president Karey Burke talked about the potential for a spin-off of Fresh Off the Boat, saying that the spin-off was not likely going to happen.
 The spin-off would have been titled "Magic Motor Inn" and would have starred Preity Zinta and Vir Das, who appeared in the episode "The Magic Motor Inn" during the show's final season.